CtrlK

 Conciseness

 The content is lean and efficient.
-It avoids explaining what APIM is or how AI gateways work conceptually, instead jumping straight to actionable commands, policy references, and troubleshooting.
-Every section earns its place with no padding or unnecessary exposition.
+It avoids explaining what APIM is or how AI gateways work conceptually, instead jumping straight to actionable commands, policy references, and configuration steps.
+Every section earns its place.

 3 / 3